miser-

 Motto of German Emperor Rupprecht of Palatinate (1400-1410).

-1. A reference to people or behavior which is characterized by or indicative of lack of generosity.
+1. A reference to a person or behavior which is characterized by or indicative of a lack of generosity.

 2. A description of someone who is greedy for money and unwilling to share it or to spend it.